Five Tips for Minimizing Employment Gaps on a Resume

 If you have an employment gap or you are planning to change career fields, using a chronological resume format, or a format that emphasizes your most recent work experience, will make your employment gap stick out like a sore thumb.

-Alternatively, a combination resume format places emphasis not on your work history, but instead on your relevant skills and qualifications.
+Alternatively, a combination resume format (also called a functional resume) places emphasis not on your work history, but instead on your relevant skills and qualifications.

 If you decide to use a combination resume format, I suggest doing the following: